Subscribe to our Newsletter

 - Other amounts that are not taxable

 Exempt income is amounts of money that you don’t need to pay tax for.
-You will find that this income may be taken into account when calculating tax losses of earlier income years that you can deduct and the adjustable taxable income of your dependants.
+You will find that this income may be taken into account when calculating tax losses of earlier income years that you can deduct and the adjustable taxable income of your dependents.

 Of course, you may already be aware what income is exempt, but in case you don’t and are wondering, here is a list: